kitesi/music/README.md

 `mx jaxson#tonight`.
 Now you can open up vlc and see that in your playlists tab there should be a playlist called "query."

-You are able to install vlc/cvlc/nvlc on termux, but I would not suggest doing so because termux will be hanging and you won't have vlc in your notification tray.
+You are able to install vlc/cvlc/nvlc on termux, and in turn `music play` will work like normal, but I would not suggest doing so because termux will be hanging, and you won't have vlc in your notification tray.

 ### Configuration

 There is no configuration file currently.
+I have considered adding one, but this program is slow enough.
 I would suggest setting up an alias with your desired options.

+Because no one besides me uses this program, a lot of the utility is centered around my workflow, and I skip a lot of customization options.
+Feel free to submit an issue if you want a feature, or just patch it yourself (the codebase is pretty easy to figure it).